MOSS-TTS#

 Known Limitations#

-text/ref_text) for the best speaker similarity.Concurrency vs. WER.
+text/ref_text) for the best speaker similarity when cloning.Concurrency vs. WER.
 Quality is best around

 --max-concurrency 8; higher concurrency regresses WER.Rare runaway generation.
 A small fraction of utterances can loop and generate up to